Katharina von Zimmern: Abbess of the Fraumünster Abbey

 In 1496, when Katharina was 18 years old, she was elected to be the abbess, and now the head of the large monastery's household.
 Being still a Benedictine abbey, the noble women had a free life.
-Extensive lands with many subjects and people were entrusted to Katharina von Zimmern, supported by the management of an experienced staff, but the main responsibility laid with Katharina.
+Extensive lands with many subjects and people were entrusted to Katharina von Zimmern, supported by the management of an experienced staff, but the main responsibility lay with Katharina.
 She had all the rights to act, to buy and sell goods, as well the old prerogative of mercy in the city and the right to elect the mayor, even to grant pardons on death sentences.
 Katharina von Zimmern reorganized the finances of the abbey, tried to regain the old comprehensive right of coinage of the city, and was very active in construction and art.

-She led the construction of the abbey buildings, which existed until 1898, as well as the interior painting of the former Maria chappel in the Fraumünster cathedral, a church bell with humanistic inscriptions.
+She led the construction of the abbey buildings, which existed until 1898, as well as the interior painting of the former Maria chapel in the Fraumünster cathedral, a church bell with humanistic inscriptions.
 She may also have been one of the patrons of Hans Leu the Elder, according to a document of around 1500.
 Two of the beautiful, intricately decorated rooms known as Hof der Äbtissin, where the abbess kept audience, were installed in 1892 at the Swiss National Museum.

 During her 28-year tenure as abbess, Katharina was rarely called in the council records of the city, because her reign brought no complaints within the city of Zürich.
 Unlike her predecessors, she led the abbey successfully and with tact and discretion.
 In 1503 four young noble women entered the convent, so that their number was increased to seven.
 The abbey also included a school which was rebuilt under Katharina.
 Although the abbesses in the late Middle Ages largely had lost political influence, Katharina was still nominally the city mistress of Zürich and thus the first representative of the city, i.e. all official guests were first greeted by her.
 As Reichsfürstin (imperial princess) the abbess was in the Holy Roman Empire part of a strictly limited group of about 100 people who were in the hierarchy directly below the Kurfürst's.
 Between 1505 and 1508 she constructed a new wing in which she adorned the corridors and chambers with mottos and over one door the coats or arms of her parents were placed.